apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 Due to the semantics of `INSTANCE`, the constants and variables declared in `BakeryTyped.tla` substitute the constants and variables of `BakeryWoTlaps.tla`.
 By doing so we effectively introduce type annotations.
-Since we introduce a separate module, any changes in the Pluscal code do not affect our type annotations.
+Since we introduce a separate module, any changes in the PlusCal code do not affect our type annotations.

 Additionally, we add a constant initializer `ConstInit4`, which we will use